words Alexa Wang

 How Can I Learn to Meditate?

 Whether you decide to subscribe to a specific doctrine or meditative practice, there are many ways.
 From the Taoist meditation of Tai Chi, originating in the mountains of China, to the Zen Buddhist sitting practice.
 Zen Buddhism originated from Chan, the Chinese word for stillness, somewhat over a thousand years ago.
+This can also help with Personal Growth, or growth in general.
+By taking the time to reflect and observe your thoughts and emotions, you become more aware of yourself and your actions.
+This self-awareness can lead to better decision-making and improved relationships with others.

 Zen Buddhism focuses entirely on mental clarity and weighs heavily on the importance of being still and experiencing periods of nothingness in your life to make you more prone to solving stressful situations and resolving things you ordinarily wouldn’t be able to due to high levels of stress.